An overlooked group of drivers

-There is an overlooked group of high-risk drivers on the road today.
+There is an overlooked group of high-risk drivers on the road today despite companies undertaking their best safety efforts.
 They’re those who get behind the wheel to do seemingly menial tasks such as meeting with customers, performing sales calls, running errands for their employers or are even just part-time workers using their own vehicles.

 Their number is exponential though and they present hidden, unmonitored risk.
 Estimated to make up around 30-40 million drivers in the United States workforce, they are often not considered part of the full-time company fleet, subsequently liable for their on the job driving performance.